HomeDefinitions › Leadership & Team

 Direct verdict: Server turnover is not fixed with exit bonuses or faster hiring — it's fixed before the first shift.
 73% of servers who quit within 90 days cite poor onboarding or inconsistent leadership as the main reason (NRA, 2025).
 The Masterestaurant method targets three levers simultaneously: a structured 14-day onboarding program, a transparent tip policy, and a 15-minute weekly check-in with the direct supervisor.
 Restaurants that implemented this method in 2025 cut annual turnover from 180% to under 60% in 12 months, saving between $4,200 and $7,800 USD per retained position.

-Diego F. Parra has diagnosed this problem in more than 60 restaurants across Colombia, Mexico, and Spain.
-The root cause is almost never the base salary — it's the absence of growth structure, leader-to-team communication, and clarity about the rules of the game from day one.
+Diego F. Parra has diagnosed this problem in more than 60 restaurants across Colombia, Mexico, and Spain, and the pattern repeats every time: the root cause is almost never base salary.
+It's the absent growth structure, leader-to-team communication that only shows up when something breaks, and no clarity on the rules of the game from day one.

 Side-by-side comparison